 2. The G-strings of these legendary bump-and-grinders are now enshrined in the Burlesque Hall of Fame in downtown Las Vegas.
 Tempest Storm also appeared in the 1955 movie Teasearama, comprising a compilation of burlesque acts.

 3. My thanks to the blog Java’s Journey, where it is noted there are two breakfast scenes in the 1956 movie Giant.
 The first one takes place at the childhood home of Leslie (Elizabeth Taylor) in Maryland, comprising fluffy eggs and a single piece of bacon.
 Later, when married to Jordan (Rock Hudson) and living in Texas, there is another breakfast, this time featuring a large steak with an egg on top.
-The contrast between the breakfasts, and the different pace at which they are eaten, represent the cultural divide between Leslie and Jordan.
+The contrast between the breakfasts, and the different pace at which they are eaten, represented the cultural divide between Leslie and Jordan.